 Skip to main content

 The nono profile command provides scaffolding and tooling for creating custom profiles.
-Instead of reverse-engineering the JSON structure from built-in profiles, you can generate skeleton files, get editor autocomplete via JSON Schema, and access an LLM-oriented authoring guide.
+Instead of reverse-engineering the JSON structure from existing profiles, you can generate skeleton files, get editor autocomplete via JSON Schema, and access an LLM-oriented authoring guide.

 For an overview of what profiles are and how they compose with groups, see Profiles & Groups.